society765/pandas_exercises/README.md

 # Pandas Exercises

+## Comment

+I use this project to practice pandas.
+I have finished 01, 02.

+All below parts of the README are from the original author.
+Many thanks!

+## Original Readme

 Fed up with a ton of tutorials but no easy way to find exercises I decided to create a repo just with exercises to practice pandas.
 Don't get me wrong, tutorials are great resources, but to learn is to do.
 So unless you practice you won't learn.